Why High-Achieving Women Burn Out Even When They Love Their Work

 Burnout Is Not Just About Workload

-Burnout is often misunderstood as a time-management problem or lack of will power.
+Burnout is often misunderstood as a time-management problem or a lack of will power.
 In reality, it is usually a pattern shaped by early experiences and larger systems.

 Many high-achieving women learned that being responsible prevented conflict, disappointment, or criticism.
 Over time, competence became protection.